Translate

 Cultural and Identity Scholars

-Cultural and Identity Scholar Communities provide opportunities for underrepresented students on campus to create cultural, social and academic connections in their residential communities.
-We offer the following communities in the application:
+Cultural and Identity Scholars Communities provide opportunities for students on campus to create cultural connections in their residential communities.
+We offer all students the following communities in the application:

-• APIDA (Asian Pacific Islander Desi American) Scholars
+• APIDA (Asian Pacific Islander Desi Americans) Scholars

 • Black Scholars